Retrocausality: Philosophy

 Philosophical efforts to understand causality extend back at least to Aristotle's discussions of the four causes.
-It was long considered that an effect preceding its cause is an inherent self-contradiction because, as 18th century philosopher David Hume discussed, when examining two related events, the cause, by definition, is the one that precedes the effect.
+It was long considered that an effect preceding its cause is an inherent self-contradiction because, as 18th century philosopher David Hume discussed, when examining two related events, the cause is by definition the one that precedes the effect.

+The idea of retrocausality is also found in Indian philosophy.
+It was defended by at least two Indian Buddhist philosophers, Prajñākaragupta (ca. 8th–9th century) and Jitāri (ca. 940–1000), the latter wrote a specific treatise on the topic, the Treatise on Future Cause (Bhāvikāraṇavāda).
+The idea is also found in some Chinese Buddhist philosophers, like Fazang.

 In the 1950s, Michael Dummett wrote in opposition to such definitions, stating that there was no philosophical objection to effects preceding their causes.
 This argument was rebutted by fellow philosopher Antony Flew and, later, by Max Black.
 Black's "bilking argument" held that retrocausality is impossible because the observer of an effect could act to prevent its future cause from ever occurring.
 A more complex discussion of how free will relates to the issues Black raised is summarized by Newcomb's paradox.
 Essentialist philosophers have proposed other theories, such as the existence of "genuine causal powers in nature" or by raising concerns about the role of induction in theories of causality.

 Physics

+Most physical theories are time symmetric: microscopic models like Newton's laws or electromagnetism have no inherent direction of time.
+The "arrow of time" that distinguishes cause and effect must have another origin.
+To reduce confusion, physicists distinguish strong (macroscopic) from weak (microscopic) causality.

+Macroscopic causality

-The ability to affect the past is sometimes taken to suggest that causes could be negated by their own effects, creating a logical contradiction such as the grandfather paradox.
+The imaginary ability to affect the past is sometimes taken to suggest that causes could be negated by their own effects, creating a logical contradiction such as the grandfather paradox.
 This contradiction is not necessarily inherent to retrocausality or time travel; by limiting the initial conditions of time travel with consistency constraints, such paradoxes and others are avoided.

 Aspects of modern physics, such as the hypothetical tachyon particle and certain time-independent aspects of quantum mechanics, may allow particles or information to travel backward in time.
 Logical objections to macroscopic time travel may not necessarily prevent retrocausality at other scales of interaction.
 Even if such effects are possible, however, they may not be capable of producing effects different from those that would have resulted from normal causal relationships.

+Physicist John G. Cramer has explored various proposed methods for nonlocal or retrocausal quantum communication and found them all flawed and, consistent with the no-communication theorem, unable to transmit nonlocal signals.